Cue Cards Samples with band 8 answers

 Q. How do parents' decisions affect their children's life?

-Answer: Parents' decisions can have a significant impact on their children's lives, as they shape their upbringing, education, and opportunities.
-For example, decisions related to education, health, and financial stability can all affect a child's future prospects and quality of life.
-Additionally, parenting style and values can influence a child's personality, behaviour, and socialization.
+Answer: I believe parents' decisions can have significant impacts on their children's lives as these small and big decisions shape the children's future and determine their upbringing, education, and career opportunities.
+For example, a parent's decision about where to educate a child may determine the academic performance, career and quality of life of the child.
+Additionally, parenting style and values can influence a child's personality, behaviour, and socialisation skills.
 Therefore, parents need to make responsible and informed decisions that prioritise their children's well-being and development.

 Q. What important things do you consider while making a big decision?